Skip to main content

 Prohibited Activities:

-1. Fishing in any freshwater stream or pond within this state without a valid fishing license (except as noted on page 2).
+1. Fishing in any freshwater stream or pond within this state without a valid fishing license (except as noted in License Information).

 2. Fishing in any designated trout stream or designated trout pond of the state, unless otherwise regulated, between 11:59 PM on last day of February to 6 AM on the second Saturday of April, annually.